Errors thrown by actions

 Showing a dialog to the user

-If the conversion fails, you may want to show a dialog to the user, asking them to
+If it fails, you want to show a dialog asking the user to enter a valid number.

-will automatically show a dialog to the
+As previously discussed, throwing a UserException will automatically show a dialog to the user.

-This is a possible solution, using try/catch
+Here is a possible solution using try/catch:

 class ConvertAction extends AppAction {